 Course overview: "Professional speaking": Does the very thought of those two words make you anxious, excited, or a little of both?
 What does it really mean in the 21st century as we interact in many different and distinct ways, often non-verbally?
 Why is it still relevant and important in this changing world?
-Most importantly, what can you do to gain poise and sound confident?
+Most importantly, what can you do to gain poise and sound confident in all situations?
 Professional communication takes dozens of forms, some you might not have even realized.
 Some have been with us since ancient times and others are contemporary and still evolving.

 One thing is certain: there will always be basic need for you to speak and speak well.
 You will have millions of communication encounters in your lifetime--from formal presentations to social media to impromptu conversations requiring you to persuade someone to listen to you and to take action.
-This can be extremely unnerving for most and comes naturally for a very few.
+This comes naturally for few people but there will be improvement with learned skills and lots of practice.
 This interactive class is designed to thoroughly prepare you for all types of public communication with practical applications that will be useful in the real world of business endeavors.

 You will also actively participate as observers from the audience point of view.
 You will gain valuable insight to help sharpen and polish your own skills as well as broaden your overall awareness.

-You will learn how to:

-- --Confront the dreaded speech anxiety and raise your comfort level - --Improve your vocal delivery, articulation, poise and physical animation - --Logically reorganize your thoughts to motivate and persuade - --Edit yourself to adapt to the 'clock', using fewer words/better words - -- Creatively impart information to engage your audience - --Use visuals sparingly, correctly, and effectively - --Persuasively support your point of view through weekly dialogue - --Convey your passion on a subject to avoid the 'wooden syndrome' - --Answer audience questions and address relevant issues in a variety of situations - --Speak up in random impromptu situations on issues of the day - -- Understand and critique presentations as an audience member - --Be aware that everything you say and do may be 'on the record' - --Stop rambling and start connecting every time you speak and communicate
+You will learn how to: --Confront the dreaded speech anxiety and raise your comfort level --Improve your vocal delivery, articulation, poise and physical animation --Logically reorganize your thoughts to motivate and persuade --Edit yourself to adapt to the 'clock', using fewer words/better words --Creatively impart information to engage your audience --Use visuals sparingly, correctly, and effectively --Persuasively support your point of view through weekly dialogue --Convey your passion on a subject to avoid the 'wooden syndrome' --Answer audience questions and address relevant issues in a variety of situations --Speak up in random impromptu situations on issues of the day --Understand and critique presentations as an audience member --Recognize how business (and other) leaders react and respond to issues --Be aware that everything you say and do may be 'on the record' --Stop rambling and start connecting every time you speak and communicate Course specifics: